vishwakirtivardhan/fyle-assignment-api/README.md

 <li><b>For Getting data in From of Table :</b>https://sheltered-chamber-04174.herokuapp.com/api/bankbanchdetails </li>

 <hr>
 <h4>Note* This project hosted on heroku and PGSQL used for database.
-More Than 60%  building time taken by this Heroku Setup and database step on heroku only.
+More Than 60%  building time taken by this Heroku and pgsql database step up on heroku only.

 </ul>